cassiebuhler/conminCG/matlabCode/groupLASSO/README.md

 ## HOW TO USE IT
 Variables can be modified in *groupLASSO_Example.m* file.
 This is the driver code.

-Depending on the solver you pick, it will call groupLASSO_cg_withCubic.m, groupLASSO_cg_noCub.m, and/or groupLASSO_admm.m.
+Depending on the solver you pick, it will call groupLASSO_cg_hybridCubic.m, groupLASSO_cg_powellRestarts.m, and/or groupLASSO_admm.m.
 The latter is the same code downloaded from Boyd's website linked above.

 To reproduce results of our paper, *groupLASSO_Example_moreCases.m* runs 6 cases of varying (m,N,K) sizes.